Neurotypic-ai/magus-mark/apps/obsidian-plugin/README.md

 ## Neurodiversity Support

-Obsidian Magic is designed with neurodivergent users in mind:
+Magus Mark is designed with neurodivergent users in mind:

 - **Reduced Visual Noise**: Clean, focused interfaces that minimize distractions
 - **Motion Control**: All animations can be disabled in settings